rolwin100/rolwinreevan_gatsby_blog/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby?/index.md

 2. If cost is not much of your concern and ease of use is your concern then going for wordpress is a good idea.
 Because Wordpress involves a lot of plugins like wp-bakery, yoast, etc, that makes drag and drop functionality and SEO easier.
 If cost is your concern and you are ready for some little hard work you can go for Gatsby.

 3. If you are planning for an online e-commerce application for small businesses with email marketing then Wordpress is probably a better solution than Gatsby I believe.
+The reason is you can build an e-commerce website easily with Wordpress.
+There are many plugins and themes that are available to set up an e-commerce website with Wordpress and you can easily keep track of your leads.
+The most commonly used Wordpress plugin for e-commerce application is `woocommerce`.

 4. SEO and Performance in mind with minimal cost then `Gatsby` is the solution you can build a SPA and PWA applications easily with `Gatsby`.
-Even wordpress has some cool plugins like `Yoast`.
+Even Wordpress has some cool plugins like `Yoast` for SEO and there are some very good flexibility while using Wordpress enhancing the SEO without much technical knowledge but you need a very good server to keep the performance of the `Wordpress` site up.
+If SEO is your concern then you should make sure that your site renders in less then 3 seconds.

 ## Building a Gatsby application